BooDeer/BooDeer/README.md

-## Hi there, I'm Bood', currently an IT student.
+## Hi there, I'm BooDeer.
+## I am currently an IT student.
 I enjoy coding and discovering new technologies. 👋

 <br />
 <div align=center>